bn-l/bn-l-site-blog-pages/src/content/posts/08-12-22-Box-unbox-csharp.md

   - A new object needs to be created
   - type needs to be casted (converted)

+Note: Feel free to contact if you would like to make a suggestion

 *[LIFO]: Last In First Out